Priya1127/react-simple-cart-project/README.md

 ### To build the project
 npm run build

-#### to host the project using Firebase please check the following: https://firebase.google.com/docs/hosting/quickstart
+#### To host the project using Firebase please check the following: https://firebase.google.com/docs/hosting/quickstart

 This project can be hosted at many platforms such as firebase, AWS or Heroku.